home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Color temperature selector

-The color temperature selector allows the user to select a color temperature from a gradient using a slider.
+The color temperature selector allows you to select a color temperature from a gradient using a slider.

 ![Screenshot of the Color temperature selector](/images/blueprints/selector-color-temp.png)